-Mark: It's kind of hard to grade it, when it's non-existent.
+Mark: It's kind of hard to grade it, when it's nonexistent.
 We'd like to, but we're just too fucking tired every day.
 We're running our own business and renovating the house.
-We have sex on holiday, because all those worries dissapear.
-We relax, we swim, we read and suddenly I think – fuck, I'm horny.
-And your mum's horny, and we have sex, and it's fantastic.
+We have sex on holiday, because all those worries disappear.
+We relax, we swim, we read, and suddenly I think—fuck, I'm horny.
+And your mom's horny, and we have sex, and it's fantastic.
 We haven't had a holiday in two years, though.

 Has having less sex changed your relationship?

 Mark: The lack of sex has nothing to do with our attraction to each other; we're just working too hard for our age.
 We're best friends, and we talk about everything.
 Although we haven't talked about the fact we haven't had sex in over a year, have we darling?
 I guess it's not an issue.
 We still feel close to each other.